 In addition to directional pruning, BCES currently offers near to the ground removal free-of-charge in situations where tree growth is too rapid for periodic pruning.
-However stump grinding and removal is a property owner responsibility.
+However, stump grinding and removal is a property owner responsibility.

-This recycling effort significantly decreases the amount of waste placed into area landfills and BCES disposal costs.
+This recycling effort significantly decreases the amount of waste placed in area landfills and BCES disposal costs.
 We also conduct our line-clearing activities in a way that protects wildlife, including endangered species such as the spotted owl.

 Overhead Power Line Safety

 You should never attempt to prune trees near power lines or hire a tree-trimming contractor to work within 10 feet of energized power lines.
 TOSHA(Tennessee Occupational Safety Health Administration) places restrictions on this work to protect public safety.

 If you want to prune near overhead lines that run between a power pole and your home or other structures on your property, please call BCES at 731-584-8251 to arrange for temporary disconnection of service.
 Please call at least a day in advance of the anticipated tree-trimming work and provide us with a daytime phone number.
 You need to be present when we arrive to disconnect service. *